octoenergy/public-conventions/conventions/django.md

             )
         except domain.UnableToCreateThing as e:
             # Handle *anticipated* exceptions; things we know might go wrong but
-            # can't do much about (eg vendor errors).
+            # can't do much about (e.g. vendor errors).
 Here we assume the exception
             # message is suitable for end-users but often it needs some
             # adjusting.
             form.add_error(None, str(e))